 As listed in other Dura Magnetics’ knowledge base articles, the Residual Induction (Br) is the “closed circuit” maximum induction for the magnet.
 This magnetic characteristic is volume independent and most magnets do not operate at this point.
 The magnet will typically operate at some point below the Br and so calculating the degradation of the Br does not directly translate into the Induction Operating point (Bd) of the magnet, let alone a specific field density or attractive force.

 The equation for calculating the resulting Residual Induction (Br) at various temperatures is listed on Dura’s Material pages.
+We also offer an interactive demagnetization / permeance coefficient (Pc) tool.
 As stated above, calculating the resulting degradation of the Br is insufficient for specifying the exact impact on an application; however, it can be used to estimate the impact.

 Consider the following geometry:

 - 0.500″ OD x 0.500″ thick (M)